USEA Gold Cup Series Returns to the

 The Adequan USEA Gold Cup Series is returning to

-Karen O'Connor, the 2007 Gold Medalist at the Pan Am Games, is among nearly 450 U.S. and Canadian horses and riders expected to compete in Novice, Training, Preliminary, Intermediate, Advanced, CIC 2 * and CIC 3* levels at the eleventh annual Richland Park Horse Trials to be held August 23-26 at the Richland Park complex at 8651 North 30th Street, Richland, Michigan.
+The competition draws over 500 U.S. and Canadian horses and riders who are expected to compete in Novice, Training, Preliminary, Intermediate, Advanced, CIC 2 * and CIC 3* levels at the fourteenth annual Richland Park Horse Trials to be held August 20-23 at the Richland Park complex at 8651 North 30th Street, Richland, Michigan.

 This equestrian event, in cooperation with the United States Eventing Association, the USEF, and the FEI, is an equestrian triathlon which includes the standard three phases of dressage, cross country jumping and stadium jumping.
-Thursday, August 23 will feature the international CIC levels performing their dressage tests as well as the Advanced and Intermediate divisions.
-On Friday, August 24 all remaining levels will perform their dressage tests.
-Cross country jumping will take place on Saturday, August 25 and will feature the upper level horses and riders.
+Thursday, August 20 will feature the international CIC levels performing their dressage tests as well as the Advanced and Intermediate divisions.
+On Friday, August 21st all remaining levels will perform their dressage tests.
+Cross country jumping will take place on Saturday, August 22 nd will feature the upper level horses and riders.
 Novice and Training level will compete in the stadium jumping phase on Saturday.
-Sunday, August 26, Novice and Training will ride the cross country phase and the Upper level horses and riders will ride the stadium jumping phase.
+Sunday, August 23rd, Novice and Training will ride the cross country phase and the Upper level horses and riders will ride the stadium jumping phase.
 Organizers of the horse trials are Bob and Kay Willmarth, owners of the Richland layout, which is located at 8651 N. 30th Street, just 3/10's of a mile south of M-89.

 Last year's trials attracted several thousand spectators and considerable newspaper, radio and television coverage.
 Single day parking and admission is $10.00 per car.
 Weekend parking and admission per car (four, three or two day) is $15.00.
 Parking fees are being donated to the Cheff Therapeutic Riding Center in Augusta, which provides riding experiences for a variety of special needs children and adults.
 We invite you to spend A WEEKEND IN THE COUNTRY just outside the lovely village of Richland.